blessinvarkey/github-slideshow/_posts/0000-01-05-blessinvarkey.md

 layout: slide
 title: "Download or retrieve the data"
 ---
 Download a sample dataset from the UCI repository or from Kaggle.
+Set session and role.